matthew-brett/barts-setup/barts_setup.md

 * Turn on phone.
 Log in with pin in blue book.
 * If INTERNAL WIRED:
-    * _Turn off the phone WiFi_.
-If you don't do this the WiFi and wired connections may compete for connection to the IPAD, and you may get freezing or loss of connection.
-    * Plug in lightning to lightning / ethernet adapter.
-    * Plug USB-A to lightning cable into extension socket USB-A power.  _Be careful to use the extension USB-A for power and not USB-A from the MACBOOK.
-If you use USB-A from the MACBOOK, this will complicate the WiFi connection sharing, and probably make it fail._
-    * Plug the lightning end of the USB-A to lightning connector into the lightning to lightning / ethernet adapter.
-    * Plug a 3M ethernet cable into the lightning / ethernet adpator.
-Plug the other end into the ETHERNET SWITCH.
-Confirm the connection is active with a green light next to the matching plug on the switch.
-If you don't get a connection, try unplugging the lighting to lightning / ethernet adapter and plugging it in again.
+    * Turn off the phone WiFi.
+    * You will connect the phone by cable later; see below.
 * If FULL WIFI:
     * _Turn on the phone WiFi_.
 Connect to StBartholomewPrivate.
-    * Plug lightning to USB-A cable from phone into power on extension block.
+    * Plug lightning to USB-A cable from phone into USB-A power on extension block.

 ### IPHONE SE

 * Turn on.
 Log in with pin in blue book.
 * If INTERNAL WIRED:
-    * _Turn off the phone WiFi_.
-If you don't do this the WiFi and wired connections may compete for connection to the IPAD, and you may get freezing or loss of connection.
-    * Plug USB-A to lightning cable into MACBOOK USB-A / ethernet hub.
-    * Plug the lightning end of the USB-A to lightning connector into the IPHONE SE.
+    * Turn off the phone WiFi.
+    * You will connect the phone by cable later; see below.
 * If FULL WIFI:
     * _Turn on the phone WiFi_.
 Connect to StBartholomewPrivate.
+    * Plug lightning to USB-A cable from phone into USB-A power on extension block.

 ### MACBOOK